iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_BUILD.md

 ```
 Execute the complete script and SUCCESS!
 We have inserted the `countries.csv` into the `import_data.countries` table.

-Let's test our new table.
+Let's test our new table and take a look at the first 5 rows of data.

 ```sql
 SELECT * FROM import_data.countries LIMIT 5;